cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. math::
           J_i(x)
    Parameters:
-      | i:  The order of the Bessel function.
+       The order of the Bessel function.
-      | x:  The value at which to evaluate the Bessel function.
+       The value at which to evaluate the Bessel function.
    Returns:
        The value of the Bessel function of the first kind at the given order and value.
    Example: